 Keep reading to see four different methods to smooth out those bumps once and for all.

-This is my favorite method, and not just because it works the best of anything I’ve ever tried—I also discovered its effectiveness completely by accident.
-During a freezing winter day last year, I realized I was out of body oil, so I dumped a few glugs of my classic Moroccanoil Hair Treatment ($40) into the bath.
-I kid you not, when I got out of the water, I did not recognize my skin—it was that shiny and smooth, and I felt like Gisele Bündchen (ish) for a solid week before I needed another fix.
+This is my favorite method and not just because it works the best of anything I’ve ever tried—I also discovered its effectiveness completely by accident.
+During a freezing winter day last year, I realized I was out of body oil, so I dumped a few glugs of my classic Moroccanoil Hair Treatment ($44) into the bath.
+I kid you not, when I got out of the water, I did not recognize my skin—it was that shiny and smooth, and I felt like Gisele Bündchen (sort of) for a solid week before I needed another fix.

-True story: This is the DIY remedy that inspired me to chug forward in my bump-reducing journey, because it was the first thing that ever worked for me.
+True story: This is the DIY remedy that inspired me to chug forward in my bump-reducing journey because it was the first thing that ever worked for me.
 Because of their antimicrobial and anti-inflammatory qualities, both of these natural ingredients work to tone and soothe skin in the same way that they work on the face.
 Try them together (a 1:1 ratio works fine) or apart—I usually slather on the mixture in the shower, let it sit on my skin for a few minutes as the steam helps it do its work, and rinse.

 If I’m still feeling a little rough, I’ll moisturize with more coconut oil after toweling off.

 For body blemishes of any kind, this stuff is the real deal—the five-acid complex rapidly resurfaces the skin to get rid bacne and discoloration virtually overnight.
 My KP tends to be pretty stubborn compared to other blemishes, but I've found this to be a highly effective remedy nonetheless.